cubeapm/docs/docs/http-apis/alerts/alert-rules.md

 - `Content-Type: application/json`

 :::info
-When `http-token-admin` is enabled in cubeapm’s `config.properties`, requests must include the same token in the `Authorization` header.
+When `http-token-admin` is enabled in CubeAPM's `config.properties`, requests must include the corresponding token in the `Authorization` header when using `curl` to `CREATE`, `UPDATE`, or `DELETE` alert rules.
 :::

-Alert rules define the actual condition (query) under which an alert fires.
+Alert rules define the condition (query) under which an alert fires.

 ### Create Alert Rule